mmuoDev/books-api/README.md

 - Add Book
 - Retrieve Books (with query params)
 - Delete Book
+- Update a Book
+- Get a Book

 ## Usage
 Clone project and `cd` into project foler